 In Delaware, marijuana is now legal in a way.
 But all other types of tetrahydrocannabinol (THC) are still illegal, even if they come from somewhere else.

-Idaho is one of the strictest states for cannabis.
+Idaho is one of the strictest states on cannabis.
 Some other states have made it legal, but Idaho has not.
-All forms of tetrahydrocannabinol (THC) are illegal in Idaho, including delta 8 THC.
+All tetrahydrocannabinol (THC) forms are illegal in Idaho, including delta 8 THC.
 Any THC compound is not legal in the state of Idaho.

 Unfortunately, Montana joins the states that have banned selling Delta 8 THC.
 The regulations clearly state that tetrahydrocannabinol (THC) is prohibited and clarify that all Delta 9 isomers are Schedule I substances.
 The vital thing to notice is that the word “tetrahydrocannabinol” is plural and covers all forms of THC, not just the delta 9 THC isomer.